resir014/Tumblr-Boilerplate/readme.md

 ### Core features

 Tumblr Boilerplate includes almost all style classes included within the [themes documentation](http://www.tumblr.com/docs/en/custom_themes), complete with grab-and-go advanced features features that can be easily applied, like Google Analytics tracking, Disqus comments, everything that's pretty universal in Tumblr's theme standards.

-All Normalize, H5BP, and Custom CSS styles are also dropped into the `<style>` tag on the HTML file.
-This means theme designers can work on the CSS straight away without having to worry about uploading custom CSS files into the Tumblr Static Uploader.

 ### Future plans